numanahmed1/numanahmed1/README.md

 Hi there <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">, I'm Numan Ahmed.

-I am a professional Web Developer with have 4 years hands of experience in the web design and development field.
-Making unhappy client to happy is my passion and completing work before the deadline is mine goal.
+I am a professional Web Developer with 5 years hands of experience in the web design and development field.
+Making unhappy clients happy is my passion and completing work before the deadline is my goal.

-I have advance knowledge of Javascript.
-Besides, I have experience in <b>React.js, Node.js, Express.js, MongoDB, MySQL, WordPress and also in PHP</b>.
+I have advanced knowledge of Javascript.
+Besides, I have experience in <b>React.js, Node.js, Express.js, MongoDB, MySQL, WordPress, and also in PHP</b>.

 ### Connect with me: